Hawaiian and Jamaican and Sumatran and Kenyan,

 With a farm to cup island attitude, Maui Wowi Hawaiian handpicks coffee beans from carefully selected plantations and family-owned farms that represent the bold attributes and sheer beauty of Hawaii.
 They offer a wide variety of blends from Kauai and Molokai, 100% Kona coffee and flavored coffees such as Chocolate Macadamia Nut and Toasted Coconut.
 All coffee beans are born and raised in Hawaii, and roasted on the Mainland.

 Writer’s Notes: The thought of tropical escapes is highly appealing to me this time of year, so though it’s off my normal preference track, I decided to sample Maui Wowi Maui Mountain Roast.
 It didn’t physically transport me to the island paradise I long for, but it certainly offered a rich flavor profile.
 Bold, earthy with traces of sweet-tangy fruit and a crisp finish.
 Likely to be a crowd-pleaser.
+It will go nicely in a travel coffee mug.
+It can be a challenge choosing the best travel coffee mug but it is worth it when you find the right travel mug for your fantastic brew.

 Pricing ranges from $12.80 to $19.80 per 12 oz sack.
 100 percent Kona Coffee is offered at $29.80 per 12 oz sack.
 Discounts are available when purchasing by the case at shop.mauiwowi.com.